ricCap/ELIoT/k8s/README.md

 ## Default configuration

-The dafault max number of pods per node is 110\.
-Adding worker nodes to kind configuration increases the number of deployable pods by the default 110 per node.
+The default max number of pods per node is 110\.
+Adding worker nodes to the kind configuration file increases the number of deployable pods by the default 110 per node.

 ```
 - role: worker